The Sporty 40

 “When we weren’t sea kayaking or snorkeling, we were playing beach volleyball,” says Sarah Symons, a Boston musician.
 “Then we’d eat again.”

 So much for serious adventuring.
 Despite its name — Belize Adventure Week — Slickrock Adventures Inc.’s nine-day tour of this gorgeous little nation blithely involves as much hedonism as heroism.
 For four days, you’re expected to crisscross Belize on “every form of transportation imaginable,” according to Symons.
-You bike through rainforest to the top of Vaca Plateau, a rise of 600 vertical feet in half a mile; bounce along the Class IV rapids of the Macal River Gorge; and drift through the darkened underground limestone caverns of the Caves Branch River.
+You bike through rainforest to the top of Vaca Plateau, a rise of 600 vertical feet in half a mile; bounce along the Class IV rapids of the Macal River Gorge; and drift through the darkened underground limestone caverns of the Caves Branch River, one of the premier caves in Belize.
 You’re rewarded for all this activity with authentic Mayan cooking at luxury jungle outposts.

 Then the real self-indulgence begins.
-For the next five days, the trip moves 35 miles offshore to the tiny green island of Long Caye.
+For the next five days, the trip moves 35 miles offshore to the tiny green island of Long Caye, one of the best beach resorts in Belize.
 Each day, you’re offered an aerobics palette that includes sea kayaking, Belize scuba certification, boardsailing, and snorkeling.
 But the most favored activity occurs each evening, as competitions erupt for longest occupation of the resort’s hammocks, which overlook the beach and the blue waters beyond.
 For information on this trip and a three-day tour that includes the ancient Mayans, contact Slickrock Adventures: (800) 390-5715.

 But the Brochure Said… You can’t believe everything you read — or see